| JSC TODAY CATEGORIES - Headlines

 Some 150 people applied to participate.
 Dr. Binsted said the three men and three women of this Hi-Seas crew were chosen to have a similar mix of experience and backgrounds as real NASA astronauts, and many indeed aspire to go to space.

 The commander is Martha Lenio, 34, an entrepreneur looking to start a renewable-energy consulting company.
 Other crew members are Jocelyn Dunn, 27, a Purdue University graduate student; Sophie Milam, 26, a graduate student at the University of Idaho; Allen Mirkadyrov, 35, a NASA aerospace engineer; and Zak Wilson, 28, a mechanical engineer who worked on military drone aircraft at General Atomics in San Diego.
+"I dream about being an astronaut, and this might be the closest I ever get," Ms. Dunn said.

 Mr. Wilson had previously done a two-week stay at the Mars habitat in Utah.
 Mr. Scheibelhut had worked on the first Hi-Seas mission as part of the ground support crew.
 "I thought it would be really cool to be part of what's going on inside," he said.